-6.2.1.1 WhenAs per Article 7.4.1 of the Code, Signatories identified in the provision shall adopt rules providing that when an Adverse Analytical Finding or Adverse Passport Finding (upon completion of the Adverse Passport Finding review process) is received for a Prohibited Substance or a Prohibited Method, other than a Specified Substance, the Results Management Authority shall impose or Specified Method, a Provisional Suspension in the shall be imposed promptly after the review and notification of required by Article 7.2 of the Code.
+6.2.1.1 As per Code Article 7.4.1, Signatories identified in the provision shall adopt rules providing that when an Adverse Analytical Finding or Adverse Passport Finding (upon completion of the Adverse Passport Finding review process) is received for a Prohibited Substance or a Prohibited Method other than a Specified Substance or Specified Method, a Provisional Suspension shall be imposed promptly after the review and notification required by Code Article 7.2.

-[Comment to Article 6.2.1.1: The review and notification required by Article 7.2 of the Code is set out in Article 5 or promptly after.]
+[Comment to Article 6.2.1.1: The review and notification required by Code Article 7.2 is set out in Article 5.]

-6.2.1.16.2.1.2 A mandatory Provisional Suspension may be eliminatedlifted if: (i) the Athlete demonstrates to the hearing panel that the violation is likely to have involved a Contaminated Product, or (ii) the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under Article 10.2.4.1 of the Code.
-A hearing body's decision not to eliminatelift a mandatory Provisional Suspension on account of the Athlete's assertion regarding a Contaminated Product shall not be appealable.
+6.2.1.2 A mandatory Provisional Suspension may be eliminated if: (i) the Athlete demonstrates to the hearing panel that the violation is likely to have involved a Contaminated Product, or (ii) the violation involves a Substance of Abuse and the Athlete establishes entitlement to a reduced period of Ineligibility under Code Article 10.2.4.1.
+A hearing body's decision not to eliminate a mandatory Provisional Suspension on account of the Athlete's assertion regarding a Contaminated Product shall not be appealable.

-6.2.2 DiscretionaryOptional Provisional Suspension
+6.2.2 Optional Provisional Suspension

-- 6.2.2.1 For anti-doping rule violations not covered by art.
-6.2.1, the Results Management Authority may decide to impose a Provisional Suspension on the Athlete or other Person. - 6.2.2.1 As per Article 7.4.2 of the Code, a Signatory may adopt rules, applicable to any Event for which the Signatory is the ruling body or to any team selection process for which the Signatory is responsible or where the Signatory is the applicable International Federation or has Results Management Authority over the alleged anti-doping rule violation, permitting Provisional Suspensions to be imposed for anti-doping rule violations not covered by Article 7.4.1 of the Code prior to analysis of the Athlete's B Sample or final hearing as described in Article 8 of the Code.
+As per Code Article 7.4.2, a Signatory may adopt rules, applicable to any Event for which the Signatory is the ruling body or to any team selection process for which the Signatory is responsible or where the Signatory is the applicable International Federation or has Results Management Authority over the alleged anti-doping rule violation, permitting Provisional Suspensions to be imposed for anti-doping rule violations not covered by Code Article 7.4.1 prior to analysis of the Athlete's "B" Sample or final hearing as described in Code Article 8.
+The optional Provisional Suspension may also be lifted at the discretion of the Results Management Authority at any time prior to the hearing panel decision under Article 8, unless provided otherwise.

-[Comment to Article 6.2.2.1:6.2.2.1: Whether or not to impose a Provisional Suspension is a matter for the Results Management Authority to decide in its discretion, taking into account all the facts and evidence.
-The Results Management Authority should keep in mind that if an Athlete continues to compete after being notified and/or charged in respect of an anti-doping, rule violation and is subsequently found to have committed an anti-doping rule violation, any results, prizes and titles achieved and awarded in that timeframe may be subject to Disqualification and forfeited.]
+[Comment to Article 6.2.2: Whether or not to impose an optional Provisional Suspension is a matter for the Results Management Authority to decide in its discretion, taking into account all the facts and evidence.
+The Results Management Authority should keep in mind that if an Athlete continues to compete after being notified and/or charged in respect of an anti-doping rule violation and is subsequently found to have committed an anti-doping rule violation, any results, prizes and titles achieved and awarded in that timeframe may be subject to Disgualification and forfeited.